elicia4/linux_notes/commands/kill.md

   sent by the `bg` and `fg` commands.
 - 19, `STOP`, Stop.
   This signal causes a process to pause without terminating.
-Like the `KILL` signal, it is not sent to the target process, and thus it cannot be ignored.
+Like the `KILL` signal, it is not sent to the target process, but to the kernel, and thus it cannot be ignored.
 - 20, `TSTP`, Terminal stop.
   This is the signal sent by the terminal when `Ctrl-z` is pressed.
 Unlike the `STOP` signal, the `TSTP` signal is received by the program, but the program